qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 enables hosts to continue the connection even if the 4-tuple changes due to, e.g., NAT rebinding.
 This ability to shift a connection from one 4-tuple to another is called Connection Migration.
 One of its use cases is fail-over when the IP address in use fails but another one is available.
-A device losing the WLAN connectivity can then continue the connection over its cellular interface, for instance.
+A smartphone losing the WLAN connectivity can then continue the connection over its cellular interface, for instance.

-A QUIC peer can thus start on a given set of uniflows, denoted as the initial uniflows, and end on another ones.
+A QUIC connection can thus start on a given set of uniflows, denoted as the initial uniflows, and end on another ones.
 However, the current QUIC design
 {{I-D.ietf-quic-transport}} assumes that only one pair of uniflows is in use for a given connection.
 The specification does not support means to distinguish path migration from simultaneous usage of available uniflows for a given connection.

+[comment]: # (OB last sentence in previous para unclear)

 This document fills that void.
-This draft first proposes mechanisms to communicate endhost addresses to the peer.
-It then leverages the Address Validation procedure with the PATH_CHALLENGE and PATH_RESPONSE frames dexcribed in Section 8 of {{I-D.ietf-quic-transport}} to verify whether additional addresses advertised by the host are reachable.
+It first proposes mechanisms to communicate endhost addresses to the peer.
+It then leverages the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames described in Section 8 of {{I-D.ietf-quic-transport}} to verify whether the additional addresses advertised by the host are reachable.
 In this case, those addresses can be used to initiate new uniflows to spread packets over several networks following a packet scheduling policy that is out of scope of this document.